ajithvgiri/coder_quotes/README.md

 # Coder Quotes
 ![Coder Quotes](media/15404549472273/Coder%20Quotes.png)

+Coder quotes is a simple chrome extension which will show Programming Quotes when you open a new tab in Chrome Browser

 ### What is Chrome App ?
 A Google Chrome App is a web application that runs on the Google Chrome web browser.
 Chrome Apps let you use HTML5, CSS, and JavaScript to deliver an experience comparable to a native application